rkalendar/TotalRepeats/README.md

 ```

+## combine=true:
+This option can be used to analyse homologous sequences, or chromosomes from the same or different species, for long sequences after ONT sequencing.
+All target sequences should be collected under one directory and the full path to this directory should be given to the application.
+When studying homologous sequences, it is possible to detect heterogeneity and polymorphism without using a full-genome alignment.
+In this case, all repetitive sequences, including exones and introns, will be considered as repeats, but will be clustered together and polymorphism will be detected.
+It is possible to analyse chromosomes from the same species but different strains, such as bacteria or fungi.
+As well as chromosome fragments from different genomic assemblies, the range of application of this option, is unlimited.

 ## Sequence Entry:

 Sequence data files are prepared using a text editor and saved in ASCII as text/plain format (.txt) or in .fasta or without file extensions (a file extension is not obligatory).
 The program takes a single sequence or accepts multiple DNA sequences in FASTA format.
 The template length is not limited.